Legacy version

 Creating your marketplace listing and planning your first transaction should happen at the same time.
 This reduces the time it takes to see a return on your investment.

 Creating the listing will require help from multiple functions in your company.
-See the Listing Best Practices article for more information on how you can get started.
+See the Listing best practices article for more information on how you can get started.

 While you work with your team to create the listing, you can start to identify your first private offer.
 Ideally, you will have a deal ready by the time your listing is published.
 The Prepare for your first Private Offer article will tell you how you can prepare for your first transaction.

 At this point, you also want to start thinking about your co-sell strategy and how you plan on investing resources into that motion.
-For more information on co-selling and Tackleβs co-sell integrations, see our Get Started Co-selling article.